Subscribe to our mailing list

 Dogs and bats are a risk for rabies transmission in most of India.
 Vaccination is recommended for all prolonged stays, especially for young children and travellers in rural areas.
 Monkeys also can transmit rabies and herpes B, among other diseases, to human victims.
 Avoid feeding monkeys.
 If bitten, you should immediately soak and scrub the bite for at least 15 minutes and seek urgent medical attention.

 Influenza is transmitted from November to April in areas north of the Tropic of Cancer (north India).
 Off-season transmission can also occur.
-Outbreaks of avian influenza (H5N1 virus) occur intermittently in the east and northeast including West Bengal, Manipur, Sikkim and Assam.
+Outbreaks of avian influenza (H5N1 virus) occur intermittently in the east and North East including West Bengal, Manipur, Sikkim and Assam.

 India has three seasons.
 Winter is from October to February (temperatures from 0-22°C).
 The summer is from March to June (temperatures from 10-38°C).
 The monsoon is from July to September (temperatures from 9-35°C).

-The monsoon can be very wet – with regions such as Meghalaya and Manipur becoming dangerous due to floods (see below).
+The monsoon can be very wet – with regions such as Manipur becoming dangerous due to floods (see below).
 Have an umbrella, rain coat, boots or sandals appropriate for the wet, mosquito repellent and a waterproof backpack.
 Travel with the advice of a tour operator or local guide.

 India can experience extreme weather events that can be hazardous to life and disrupt infrastructure, including buildings, roads and communications.